cplancich/PWA_Text_Editor/README.md

 ## Description

-A downloadable progressive web application used for basic text exiting and word processing.
+Just Another Text Editor (JATE), a downloadable progressive web application used for basic text exiting and word processing.

 ## Table of Contents